 These PDFs contain the certified election results for recent past elections.
-Certification comes after the 100 county boards of elections certify results at the county level and after a series of post-election audits by election officials verifies the counts.
-The bipartisan State Board of Elections then votes to certify the contests.
+Certification comes after the county boards of elections certify results at the county level and after a series of post-election audits by election officials verifies the counts.
+The bipartisan State Board of Elections then votes to certify statewide contests.

 The date of the certification is shown in the corner of each page of the PDF.
 Results are certified at the end of canvass.
 “Canvass” means the entire process of determining that the votes have been counted and tabulated correctly, culminating in the authentication of the official election results.
 The State Board canvasses the votes cast in statewide, multicounty, and judicial contests and authenticates the count in every ballot item in the counties by determining that the votes have been counted and tabulated correctly.